devxiongmao/truckin-along/docs/user_journeys/trucking_professional_signup.md

 4. **Initial Redirect**

-   - Upon successful sign-up, the user is redirected back to the homepage.
+   - Upon successful sign-up, the user is redirected back to _Create Company_ page.
    - A banner appears at the top:
      `Welcome!
 You have signed up successfully.`
-   - At this point, the homepage still displays the original sign-up buttons.

 5. **Company Creation Trigger**

-   - When the user clicks on any navigation link after signing up, they're prompted to create their company.
    - A new form appears requiring:
      - Company Name
      - Company Address
-   - The user completes the form and clicks `Save Company`.
+   - The user completes the form and clicks `Create Company`.

 6. **Final Step**

-   - After creating the company, the user is directed to the page they originally clicked on.
+   - After creating the company, the user is directed to the _My Dashboard_ page.
    - They now have full access to the platform’s features as a trucking professional.

 ---